Try Praising.ai free

 Acknowledge the Issue

-Don't dismiss or minimize complaints.
+Don't dismiss or cut complaints.
 Acknowledge what went wrong, even if you disagree with details.

 Take Responsibility